mikaelvesavuori/bedrock-rag-demo/README.md

 In `serverless.yml`:

-- Update the values at `custom.awsAccountNumber`, `custom.documentsBucketName`, and `custom.openSearchUrl` to your values
+- Update the values at `custom.awsAccountNumber`, `custom.documentsBucketName` (your choice of random name), and `custom.openSearchUrl` to your values

 In your IDE/CLI: